RealScout/sprout-wrap/README.md

 ```

 ### 7. Start a new terminal session

+#### !!Important!!

+We need to remove the system bundler and its executables before doing anything else

+    sudo gem uninstall bundler # Answer 'y' when asked if you want to remove executables

 It's very important to close out terminal and open a new session (preferably in iterm), so that your environment is setup correctly before configuring the RealScoutV2 app.